Blogging is a rapidly growing profession in India, particularly among millennials who value flexibility and financial freedom in their career choices.

 - Conduct webinars and workshops

 Display Ads are straightforward and don’t require much in the way of maintenance.
 It is a good way of making money by running advertisements on your blog.
-The higher visitors who see the ads, the higher you earn from the companies, therefore ensuring you have solid traffic going through is paramount.
+The higher visitors who see the ads, the higher you earn from the companies.
+Therefore ensuring you have solid traffic going through is paramount.

-If your content is impactful and draws visitors, brands will seek out affiliations with your blog and pay for your services.
+If your content is impactful and draws visitors, brands will seek affiliations with your blog and pay for your services.

 You will get offers from time to time to review products and market them to your visitors.
 This can either be a periodic endorsement or a one-time stint.
 The payment depends on the popularity of your blog.